Attention#

 • adaptively weight their contributions to prediction.

-The result is a powerful mechanism that naturally bridges local measurements and large-scale structure, making it particularly well suited for spatial and subsurface data.
+The result is a powerful mechanism that naturally connects local observations with larger-scale geological structure, making attention particularly well suited for spatial and subsurface prediction problems.

 Check out my shared resource inventory and the YouTube lecture links at the start of this chapter with resource links in the videos’ descriptions.